wufle/NodeSailor/README.md

 It has largely been written copy/pasting ChatGPT prompts!

+**Installation**

+A prepackaged executable can be found in the releases section - https://github.com/wufle/NodeSailor/releases

+If you would like to run the project froun the source, clone the repository and run the command

+`pip install -r requirements.txt`

 **Known bugs/problems:**
 - Pan and zoom funcitonality messes with the alignment of cursor and nodes